 About St. Moritz

-St. Moritz is an upper class alpine town which makes a magnificent base for hiking and skiing.
+St. Moritz is an upper-class alpine town that makes a magnificent base for hiking and skiing.

 Our suggestions for hotels in St. Moritz.